pywbem/nocaselist/docs/intro.rst

 Supported environments
 ^^^^^^^^^^^^^^^^^^^^^^

-Pywbem is supported in these environments:

-* Operating Systems: Linux, Windows (native, and with UNIX-like environments), OS-X
+The package does not have any dependencies on the type of operating system and is regularly tested in CI systems on the following operating systems:

+* Ubuntu, native Windows, CygWin, OS-X / macOS

+The package is supported on the following Python versions:

-* Python: 2.7, 3.4, and higher
+* Python: 2.7, 3.4 and all higher 3.x versions

 .. _`Installing`: